Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Optimization of Coupler Positions

 Let

-denote the local feasible set of coupler positions at the $m$-th FC antenna.
+denote the local feasible set of coupler positions at the $m$-th FCA.
 Due to the spacing constraints, $\mathcal S_m$ is in general nonconvex.
 To apply the SCA framework with convergence guarantees, we construct at each iteration a convex inner approximation of $\mathcal S_m$.
 Specifically, for each pair $(n,n')$ with $n\neq n'$, we define

 so that the spacing constraint is equivalent to $-d_{n,n',m}(\mathbf p_m)\le -d_{\min}^2$.
 Since $-d_{n,n',m}(\mathbf p_m)$ is concave, its first-order Taylor approximation at $\mathbf p_m^{(t)}$ yields a global affine upper bound.
 Denote